ARM-software/perf-libs-tools/README.txt

   zdotc_ and zdotu_ from src/PROTOTYPES.
 For convenience these are the first four lines of that file.

-* The top level call timings do not work when called from within a multithreaded environment.
-Setting OMP_NUM_THREADS=1 is recommended for useful output from perf-libs-tools.
+* The top level call timings do not work when called from within a nested OpenMP parallel regions.
+Set your code to use only one level of OpenMP.

-* For certain codes that create extortionate numbers of FFTW plans then it may be necessary to prevent trying to match plans with executes.
+* For certain codes that create enormous numbers of FFTW plans then it may be necessary to prevent trying to match plans with executes.
 This situation would result in a significant, and worsening, run-time performance of the application.
 This is not detailed here, but instructions can be made